pintuwang/Magnet/UserGuide.md

 1. Set `"active": true` in `tickers.json`
 2. Commit the change

 The script resumes on the next run.
-All previously stored data is still there and the charts will continue from where they left off, with a visible gap in Chart 2 and Chart 3 for the period it was inactive.
+All previously stored data is still there and the charts continue from where they left off, with a visible gap in Charts 2 and 3 for the inactive period.

 ---

 ## 📊 Understanding the Three Charts

-Each ticker has its own dedicated page with the same three-chart layout.
+Each ticker has its own view with the same three-chart layout.

 ---